ajwills72/rmip/docs/grammar.md

 general public."

 - `et al.` is short for et alia ('and others' in Latin), so it's `et al.` not `et all` or `et al`

+- Explanations versus descriptions

+"Implicit bias explains bias that we have against certain groups of people which are at an unconscious level."